dbos-inc/dbos-docs/docs/python/examples/hacker-news-bot.md

 title: Hacker News Slackbot
 ---

-In this example, we use DBOS to deploy a scheduled job that periodically searches Hacker News for people commenting about serverless computing and posts the comments to Slack.
+In this example, we use DBOS to build and deploy a scheduled job that periodically searches Hacker News for people commenting about serverless computing and posts the comments to Slack.

 All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/hackernews-alerts).